FERRET-bot/glass-stuff/README.md

 #### Status
 Not Released
-If you somehow can access this repo and you are not a developer, please DM the main owner, Ferret!
+If you somehow can access this repo and you are not a developer, please DM the main owner, Ferret!!